 William C. Shaffner serves as the Director of Business Development and Governmental Relations.
-He has supervisory responsibility for School and Lender Channel Sales, E-Commerce, Marketing and Governmental Relations.
-He also serves on the Americorps St. Louis Board of Directors.
-Mr. Shaffner joined the Authority in July 2004 and has over 30 years of experience in the Federal Family Education Loan Program working at University of Central Florida, USA Funds, USA Group, Sallie Mae and American Student Assistance.
+Starting with MOHELA in 2004 to help expand MOHELA's presence across the country, his duties have expanded to include Business Development, School Channel Sales and Lender Channel Support, E-Commerce, Marketing and Industry and Government Relations.
+He also serves on the Americorps St. Louis and Missouri Scholarship & Loan Foundation Board of Directors.
+Mr. Shaffner has over 35 years of experience in the Federal Family Education Loan Program working at University of Central Florida, USA Funds, USA Group, Sallie Mae and American Student Assistance.
 Mr. Shaffner is a graduate of the University of Central Florida and holds a Bachelor of Science degree in Business Administration.